Klingebeil/homepage/wiki/Technology/digital-folk-theories.md

 [^4]: Peter N. Golder, Gerard J. Tellis (1993).
 ‘Pioneer Advantage: Marketing Logic or Marketing Legend’.
 Journal of Marketing Research, Vol. 30, No. 2 (May, 1993), pp. 158-170. [http://www.jstor.org/stable/3172825](http://www.jstor.org/stable/3172825)
 [^5]: Jeffrey D. Ford, Laurie W. Ford, D'Amelio (February 06, 2008).
 ‘Resistance to Change: The Rest of the Story’.
 Academy of Management Review 2008, Vol. 33, No. 2, 362–377.
 [^6]: L.M.
 Sacasas (2013). ‘[Borg Complex](https://thefrailestthing.com/2013/03/01/borg-complex-a-primer/)’.
+[^7]: I wrote a short piece [on the notion of ‘revolution’](https://johannesklingebiel.de/2025/08/22/technological-revolution.html), pointing to sources of critiques.
+[^8]: King, A., Baatartogtokh, B. (2015).
+‘How useful is the Theory of Disruptive Innovation?’.
+May 30, 2023. [https://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/](https://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/)